 Whether Sweep Account Are Insured?

 But, not all your money gets protection.
-Usually, for an individual, FDIC offers up to $250,000 of insurance.
+Usually, FDIC offers up to $250,000 of insurance for an individual.
 However, some financial institutions get you more FDIC cover by making sweeps to more financial institutions or banks.

 How Much Money to Keep in a Sweep Account?